trentm/node-luggite/README.md

   interesting for *CoffeeScript* users.
 Need a modern use case; TypeScript and bundling seem more likely.
   (The source-map usage was removed in commit ec35812.)
+- commit 8cc03b8 `s/objCopy/Object.assign/`.
+Can one break luggite with
+  weird non-objects that make it to Object.assign calls?
+Try it.
+The reason to use Object.assign was an unmeasured assumption that it would be more robust and faster.